distributedlife/notes-from-other-places/data/articles/first-thoughts.md

-After barely pausing for customs I was promptly asked if I wanted to buy a CD of *The Rolling Stones* latest album.
-It's still in it's plastic wrapper he assured me.
-I let him know that I didn't have anything to play it.
-He seemed to remember that iPods existed and wandered off.

 ![Graphitti in Lima](http://farm6.staticflickr.com/5474/10376875985_dc7d17e128_b.jpg)

 I met up with Sarah and Dan, Scotty's friends who were happy to guide me around.
 I wasn't sure what I would make of LA.
 Venice beach reminds me Bondi Beach with just a bit more tacky stuff.
 The rest of it doesn't feel distinct in anyway.
 I did stay away from the hollywood sections apart from a quick drive through it.
 I did manage to experience what I come to do, and that was to eat tacos worth eating.
 They were delicious.
 I also learnt that in LA ordering from road side food vans is not necessarily a bad thing, and probably wont kill you, a stark contrast from home.